 - Who might use it and for what reason?

 - Read the story The Three Little Pigs to the class.
 Divide students into three groups.
-Give each group a big piece of butcher paper and markers.
-Have each group draw a picture of one of the three houses in the middle of the paper and surround it with drawings of all the machines that would be used to build that house.
+Give each group a large piece of butcher paper and markers.
+Have each group draw a picture of one of the three houses in the middle of the paper and surround it with drawings of all the machines that could be used to build that house.
 When the charts are complete, ask the students to explain what each machine did in the building of the house.